 Here are a few of our suggestions:

-For the purpose of this blog post, I’m going to walk you through hosting your webinar through YouTube’s live stream feature, but just know the steps are nearly identical for all programs.
+For the purpose of this blog post, we’ll walk you through hosting webinars on Teachable through YouTube’s live stream feature, but just know the steps are nearly identical for all programs.

 If you don’t already have a YouTube account, sign up for one and verify your account using your phone number.
 Once you’re logged into your YouTube account, click the icon in the upper right hand corner of the page and select “YouTube Studio (beta).”

 From there, you’ll be taken to the YouTube Studio where you’ll be presented with a new sidebar on the left of the screen.
 Click “missing features” and then “live streaming.”

 Click “get started.”
 From there, things are going to get just a tiny bit complicated because you have to set up encoding.
 Now, this isn’t nearly as difficult as it sounds and YouTube will walk you through start to finish.

 Chances are, you’ll be live streaming using your computer’s webcam.
 With that in mind, select this option on YouTube’s Guide to Encoding page.